 In an increasingly interconnected world, an active, realistic, and effective foreign policy is more important than ever.
 I firmly believe that our prosperity increasingly depends on the United States being a leader in the world as we work with our friends and allies to solve complex problems and take advantage of new opportunities.
 Our nation cannot afford to pull back from the international community on economic, diplomatic, or security matters.

+The world today faces many changes that require our leadership.
 I am working to create a new trade policy for the United States that will shape globalization and help ensure that its benefits are more broadly shared, both here at home and around the world.
-But broadly shared prosperity also requires us to assist our neighbors in the international community as they work to build strong, democratic societies.
+But broadly shared prosperity also requires us to assist our neighbors in the international community as they work to build strong and democratic societies.

 The United States has been engaged in the war in Afghanistan since 2011, making it the longest military conflict in our history.
 Over this period of time, U.S. and coalition forces have largely defeated the al Qaeda threat that planned the 9/11 attacks on the United States and have made great strides in building up the Afghan National Security Forces.
 With the death of Osama bin Laden, we are now in a position to complete this mission and hand over responsibility to the Afghan people for their own security and government.